1 Paragraph Version

 Rajiv Pant is an entrepreneur, consultant, and sought after speaker.
 As former Chief Technology Officer & VP at The New York Times, Rajiv led the successful development and delivery of dozens of acclaimed mobile and web products over 4 years.
 Prior to his promotion to CTO, Rajiv joined The Times as Vice President of Digital Technology.
-He supervises a staff of 300+ full-time employees, including the Vice Presidents of Web & Mobile Engineering, CMS & Publishing, and Ecommerce & Customer Service; the Directors of Business Intelligence, Quality, and Project Management; and The Editor of Interactive News Technology.
-He reports to the Corporate CIO and to the Executive Editor (editor-in-chief) of The New York Times.
+He supervises a staff of 300+ full-time employees and 100+ contractors).
+His direct reports include the vice presidents and heads of engineering, e-commerce, content management, interactive news, data science, quality, and project management.
+He reports to the CIO and to the Executive Editor (editor-in-chief) of The New York Times.
 Rajiv was honored by the World Economic Forum as a Young Global Leader in 2014.

 Prior to his move to The NY Times, Rajiv was at Conde Nast for four years.
 As Vice President of Digital Technology, he was responsible for technology for Conde Nast’s signature brand Web sites.

 Before Conde Nast, Rajiv was Chief Technology Officer at COXnet, the digital division of Cox Newspapers, one of the nation’s leading media/communications companies.
 It was during this tenure, that Rajiv received the Newspaper Association of America’s 20 Under 40 Award.

 This followed a stint of nearly a decade at Knight Ridder, then the nation’s second-largest newspaper publisher.
 As Vice President of Technology at Knight Ridder Digital in San Jose, Rajiv led the development and implementation of the company’s Web site products.
 He also worked closely with newsroom colleagues at The Philadelphia Inquirer and Philadelphia Daily News.